Implications of Distance over Redistricting Maps: Central and Outlier Maps: Problem Set-Up

 Another choice of $\Theta$ that leads to a meaningful metric is the \emph{population-weighted distance} where $\theta(i,j)=w(i)w(j)$.
 This leads to $d_W(A_1,A_2)=\frac{1}{2} \sum_{i,j \in V} w(i)w(j) |A_1(i,j)-A_2(i,j)|$.
 The population-weighted distance takes into account the number of individuals being separated from one another when vertices $i$ and $j$ are separated from one another\footnote{Recall that each vertex (unit) is a voting block (AKA voter tabulation district) and units may contain different numbers of voters.} by assigning a cost of $w(i)w(j)$.
 By contrast, the unweighted distance assigns the same cost regardless of the population values and thus has a uniform weight over the separation of units immaterial of the populations which they include.

 Another choice of metric which is meaningful, could be of the form $\theta(i,j)=f(l(i,j))$ where $l(i,j)$ is the length of a shortest path between $i$ and $j$ and $f(.)$ is a positive decreasing function such as $f(l(i,j))=e^{-l(i,j)}$.
 Such a metric would place a smaller penalty for separating vertices that are far away from each other.
-In Appendix \ref{app:distance} we discuss an edit distance interpretation of our distance and show its calculation over a simple example.
+In general, our distance has an edit distance interpretation.
+Specifically, if we were to draw edges between vertices according to the entries with $1$ in the adjacency matrix, then given $A_1$ and $A_2$, the distance $\dtheta(A_1,A_2)$ simply equals the minimum total weight (according to $\theta(i,j)$) of the edges that must be added and deleted to obtain $A_2$ from $A_1$.
+In the case of the unweighted distance, it is precisely equal to the minimum number of edges that have to be deleted from and added to $A_1$ to obtain $A_2$.
+See Figure \ref{fig:ed_fig} for an illustration.